 I’ve had an inner turmoil for the last couple of weeks because of something that is happening in the news.

-I would see David in the halls of our High School every once in a while, and we would gesture to each other when we passed.
+I would see him in the halls of our High School every once in a while, and we would gesture to each other when we passed.
 I have not had a conversation with him since I was 12 years old, so I know nothing of what happened, the paths he took, the girl he married, or how he lived his life.

 His family were, and as far as I know, are awesome people.
 I last saw his mom and dad at the local Dairy Queen a decade or so ago while visiting my hometown.
 They were kind and gracious as always as they gave me updates and asked me about my life.
 I consider his brother a friend and a colleague of excellence and integrity for whom I have very high regard.

 All I know is, with every news story I see I feel a bit more wounded inside.
-I’ve prayed for God to help and be with David in his devastation, for God to comfort his family, and especially I’ve prayed for his children and their health in body, soul, and spirit and for their futures.
+I’ve prayed for God to help and be with my friend in his devastation, for God to comfort his family, and especially I’ve prayed for his children and their health in body, soul, and spirit and for their futures.
 When I see the pictures of a smiling family, I can see the face of the little boy that was my friend.
 When I see the mug shots and the court appearances, it is a face I do not recognize.

 How do two little guys have similar families, similar experiences, similar beliefs, grow up in the same town, and end up in such different places?
 In such different and opposing worlds?

 I’ve read every news story, sometimes with my eyes tearing up.
 Unbelievable.
 I’ve been searching for threads of truth that give some clue into what happened and what is happening.
 Many, many things were obviously lacking and many, many things were obviously wrong, but it seems to me that only one of the genesis of the path that led to devastation was the lack of accountability.
 This is horrendous, I cannot wrap my head around it, and I am sure the whole thing is far more complex than a simply matter of accountability, but that is the one piece we want to address today.